kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/security/jwt/access_control.md

 {{% /notice %}}

 ### Create the Json Web Key Set (JWKS)

-We can use the openssl command to extract a PEM encoded public key from the private key.
+We can use the `openssl` command to extract a PEM encoded public key from the private key.
 We can then use the `pem-jwk` utility to convert our public key to a Json Web Key format.

 ```shell
 # install pem-jwk utility.
 npm install -g pem-jwk

 # extract public key and convert it to JWK.
 openssl rsa -in private-key.pem -pubout | pem-jwk | jq . > jwks.json
 ```

-Output should look similar to:
+The resulting `jwks.json` file should have the following format:
 ```json
 {
   "kty": "RSA",